Quick answers to the most common questions about surgical menopause. Click any question to expand the answer — and follow the links for more detail.

 These effects can be managed with HRT or other treatments, depending on your individual health needs and risk factors.
 It’s important to talk with your doctor about the best approach for you.

-Treatment & Support
+Treatment

-What is hormone replacement therapy (HRT)?
+What is hormone replacement therapy (HRT) and do I need it?

-What if I can’t take estrogen?
+What if I can’t take HRT?

 What are the differences between gels, patches, tablets, and implants?